-Group Risk Management (GRM) is responsible for the execution of the risk management function (RMF) and the actuarial function (AF).
-The department is led by the CRO.
+GRM is responsible for the execution of the risk management function (RMF) and the actuarial function (AF).
+The department is led by the CRO, which is also the RMF holder.
 GRM consists of the following sub-departments:

+• Enterprise Risk Management;

-- Enterprise Risk Management; - Financial Risk Management (including AF).
+- Financial Risk Management; - Model validation.